alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I don't understand a word of it, but I try not to let it discourage me.
 I just started.
 There's no way I should know what they're talking about.

-The same song and dance continues for the next two weeks.
+The same song and dance continues for the next few days.
 Eventually, I decide to research ways to combine Monte Carlo tree search with reinforcement learning.
 My lectures are separated by 1-2 hour gaps, and I spend them doing research.
 By which I mean reading